Drugs on Campus

-A drug-development pipeline that takes cancer therapies from conception to the patient bedside isn't a pipe dream at The Ohio State University—it's under construction.
+A drug-development pipeline that takes cancer therapies from conception and design to the patient bedside isn’t a pipe dream at The Ohio State University—it’s under construction.

 In 2003, a casual conversation between a chemist with a knack for designing new molecules and a physician-scientist treating leukemia patients sparked the development of a potential new cancer therapeutic.
-The physician, John C. Byrd, MD, director of Ohio State's Division of Hematology, was running a clinical trial of a new class of anticancer drugs called histone deacetylase, or HDAC, inhibitors.
+The physician, John Byrd, MD, director of the Division of Hematology, was running a clinical trial of a new class of anticancer drugs, called histone deacetylase, or HDAC, inhibitors.
 He pondered out loud to his colleague Ching-Shih Chen, PhD, professor of Medicinal Chemistry, of Internal Medicine, and of Urology, whether it would be possible to design a more potent version of a well-known HDAC inhibitor, valproic acid, which has a long record as a safe antiseizure medication.
-Chen took the question as a challenge and, seven years later, the compound he designed, known as AR-42, began testing in cancer patients with hematologic malignancies at The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC – James).
+Chen took up the question as a challenge and seven years later, the compound he designed, known as AR-42 began being tested in cancer patients with hematologic malignancies (blood or bone marrow cancers) at The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC – James).

-Chen, with the help of his clinical colleagues and support from Ohio State's College of Pharmacy and the OSUCCC – James Experimental Therapeutics Program, has ushered not one but two anticancer compounds into phase I clinical trials.
-His success shows that the early stages of drug discovery and development can be executed within an academic campus setting, literally moving an idea from the laboratory bench to a pill in a patient's hand.
-Leaders at Ohio State hope to capitalize on the resources and expertise available on campus and nearby to create a drug develop-ment pipeline that would propel discoveries into the clinic even more efficiently.
+Chen, with the help of his clinical colleagues and support of the OSU College of Pharmacy and the OSUCCC – James Experimental Therapeutics Program, has ushered, not one, but two anticancer compounds into Phase I clinical trials.
+His success shows that the early stages of drug discovery and development can be executed within an academic campus setting, literally moving an idea from the laboratory bench to a pill in a patient’s hand.
+Leaders at OSU hope to capitalize on the unique resources and expertise available on campus and nearby to create a drug development pipeline that would propel discoveries into the clinic even more efficiently.

-"At OSU, we have a outstanding colleges of Pharmacy, Medicine, Veterinary Medicine, Math and Physical Sciences, along with the OSUCCC – James.
-And we are right across the street from Battelle Memorial Institute," an international leader in preclinical therapeutic research including pharmacology and toxicology studies, notes Michael Grever, MD chair of the Department of Internal Medicine and co-leader of the OSUCCC – James Experimental Therapeutics Program.
-"We started talking and thought there would be some value in putting together a more formal drug development program here."
+“At OSU, we have a really outstanding College of Pharmacy College of Medicine, College of Veterinary Medicine, College of Math and Physical Sciences, along with the OSUCCC – James.
+And we are right across the street from Battelle Memorial Institute,” an international leader in preclinical therapeutic research including pharmacology and toxicology studies, notes Michael Grever, M.D. chairman of the Department of Internal Medicine and co-leader of the OSUCCC – James Experimental Therapeutics Program.
+“We started talking and thought there would be some value in putting together a more formal drug development program here.”

 After the conversation with Byrd, Chen’s group started with a scaffold similar to valproic acid and then performed structure-based drug design to arrive at AR-42, which proved to be about four or five times more potent than the leading HDAC inhibitor drugs already in clinical testing.
 In addition, the new compound had some other advantages, such as inhibiting not just HDAC, but also AKT, an enzyme that helps cancer cells evade programmed cell death.

-"I often say that basic scientists have to work closely with clinicians because they can provide us with a good perspective into clinical medicine," says Chen, who is known for being a very engaged collaborator.
+“I often say that basic scientists have to work closely with clinicians because they can provide us with a good perspective into clinical medicine,” Chen says, who is known for being a very engaged collaborator.

-RAID-program support was essential for the continued development of both AR-12 and AR-42, Chen says, since Ohio State lacks the resources and facilities to perform the toxicology studies and to manufacture a drug in the quantity and quality needed for first-in-human studies.
-But achieving RAID support also came with a substantial load of paperwork and involved a long process since the NCI must identify a subcontract laboratory to handle the testing.
-(The NCI has since discontinued the RAID program and replaced it with a new program called NExT, for NCI Experimental Therapeutics Program.)
+RAID-program support was essential for the continued development of both AR-12 and AR-42, Chen says, since OSU lacks the resources and facilities to perform the toxicology studies and to manufacture a drug in the quantities and quality needed for first-in-human studies.
+But it also came with a substantial load of paperwork and was a long process since the NCI must identify a subcontract laboratory to handle the testing.
+(NCI has since discontinued the RAID program and replaced it with a new program called NExT, for NCI Experimental Therapeutics Program.)

-"The RAID-sponsored studies put a stamp of approval on our work because the RAID program required a vigorous review process, and it generated a substantial amount of data for the IND application," Chen says.
-"That saves a partnering company a lot of time and money when filing the IND."
+“The RAID-sponsored studies put a stamp of approval on our work because it is a very vigorous review process, and it generated a substantial amount of data for the IND application,” Chen says.
+“That saves a partnering company a lot of time and money when filing the IND,” Chen says.

-In 2009, AR-12 began testing in a phase I clinical trial in patients with advanced or recurrent breast, colon, lung or prostate cancers or lymphoma that had failed previous chemotherapy treatments.
-AR-42 began phase I testing in the fall of 2010 in hematological cancer patients, specifically multiple myeloma, chronic lymphocytic leukemia (CLL), and lymphoma patients whose cancer had progressed after standard therapies.
+In 2009, AR-12 began being tested in a phase-I clinical trial in patients with advanced or recurrent breast, colon, lung or prostate cancers or lymphoma who had failed previous chemotherapy treatments.
+AR-42 began phase-I testing in the fall of 2010 in hematological cancer patients, specifically multiple myeloma, chronic lymphocytic leukemia (CLL), and lymphoma patients whose cancer has progressed after standard therapies.

-Because the protocol for this trial was designed by Ohio State investi-gators (and funded by an NCI grant to Grever and Byrd), Hofmeister explains it will go a step beyond safety and also monitor patient responses or resistance to the drug.
+Because the protocol for this trial was designed by Ohio State investigators (and funded by an NCI grant to Grever and Byrd), Hofmeister explains that it will go a step beyond safety and also monitor patient responses or resistance to the drug,

-"This trial is unusual because it is investigator-initiated, meaning the protocol was developed at Ohio State and has correlative studies attached to it that involve collecting patient samples and investigating the drug's mechanism of action," Hofmeister says.
+“This trial is especially unusual because it is investigator-initiated, meaning the protocol was developed at Ohio State and has correlative studies attached to it that involve collecting patients samples and investigating the drug’s mechanism of action,” Hofmeister says.

-"People often think that drug discovery takes tremendous resources that are only available in industry," Chen says.
-"But our success in developing these two drugs from design to clinical trials shows that drug discovery is doable in the academic setting."
+“People often think that drug discovery takes a tremendous amount of resources that are only available in industry,” Chen says.
+“But our success in developing these two drugs from design to clinical trials shows that drug discovery is doable in the academic setting.”

 Grever and Chen both envision a drug-development process in the future that takes even greater advantage of local resources and collaboration with Ohio State’s colleges and Battelle.

-Battelle is the world's largest independent research and develop-ment organization and manages seven national laboratories.
-It has facilities that cover all parts of the drug discovery and development pipeline, including pre-IND toxicology, pharmacology and safety research.
-In addition, Grever points out that the dean of Ohio State's Fisher College of Business, Christine Poon, is a former executive who most recently managed the pharmaceutical businesses of Johnson & Johnson.
-"Between Battelle and our resources on campus, we are in a unique position to move things through the pipeline more rapidly, which would be a tremendous value to our patients," says Grever.
-Several planning meetings that include scientists from both Ohio State and Battelle are exploring the feasibility of this exciting scientific collaboration.
+Battelle is the world’s largest, independent research and development organization and manages seven national laboratories.
+It has facilities that cover all parts of the drug discovery and development pipeline, including pre-IND toxicology, pharmacology, and safety research.
+In addition, Grever points out that the dean of Ohio State’s Fisher College of Business, Christine Poon, is a former executive who most recently managed the pharmaceutical businesses of Johnson & Johnson.
+“Between Battelle and the resources on campus, we are in a unique position to move things through the pipeline more rapidly, which would be a tremendous value to our patients,” says Grever.
+Several planning meetings including scientists from both Ohio State and Battelle are exploring the feasibility of this exciting scientific collaboration.

-At that point, Ohio State's Office of Technology, Licensing, and Commercialization would step in to facilitate a partnership with a company that would invest the money to complete the IND.
+At that point, the Office of Technology, Licensing, and Commercialization would step in to facilitate the partnership with a company that would invest that money to complete the IND.
 New says a stronger commitment to drug development on campus would attract more industry partners.

-"When it comes to pharma-ceuticals, the more development [a university] can do, the more things to move a drug along the pathway, the easier it makes it on a company to pick up something and move it to a commercial, FDA launch," says New.
-"The more hurdles we can overcome, the more we reduce the risk for the company and increase the return to the University.
-Especially, if we can do it quicker."
+“When it comes to pharmaceuticals, the more development [a university] can do, the more things to move it along the pathway, the easier it makes it on a company to better pick up something and move it to a commercial, FDA launch,” says New.
+“The more hurdles we can overcome, means reducing the risk for the company and increasing the return to the university.
+Especially, if we can manage to do it quicker.”

-Robert Brueggemeier, PhD, dean of the College of Pharmacy, has been a major supporter of Chen's research from the start.
-He notes that Chen's collaborative, cross-campus approach is a hallmark of both the College and the OSUCCC – James.
-"A number of critical faculty in each of the relevant colleges working together on a problem come up with novel solutions they wouldn't have individually.
-The College of Pharmacy supports and facilitates that team-science approach."
+Dean Robert Brueggemeier of the College of Pharmacy has been a major supporter of Chen’s research from the start.
+He notes that Chen’s collaborative, cross-campus approach is a hallmark of both the College and the OSUCCC – James.
+“A number of critical faculty in each of the colleges working together on a problem come up with novel solutions that they wouldn’t have come up with individually.
+The College of Pharmacy supports and facilitates that team-science approach.”

-Ohio State has the advantage of having chemists in the College of Pharmacy who specialize in early drug discovery and development, clinician-scientists at the OSUCCC – James who specialize in oncology treatment and running clinical trials, and resources such as the Pharmaceutical Analysis Shared Resource (PHASR), that can measure the concentration of drugs in a patient's blood or urine sample in real time.
-In addition, the key things Ohio State lacks—such as toxicology experts and a Good Manufacturing Practices facility to produce drugs suitable for use in humans—can be found next door at Battelle.
+Ohio State has the advantage of having chemists in the College of Pharmacy who specialize in early drug discovery and development, clinician-scientists at the OSUCCC – James who specialize in oncology treatment and running clinical trials, and resources such as the Pharmaceutical Analysis Shared Resource (PHASR), which can measure the concentration of drugs in a patient’s blood or urine sample in real-time.
+In addition, the key things OSU lacks — such as toxicology experts and a GMP facility to produce drugs suitable for use in humans — can be found nextdoor at Battelle.

-"We have a unique opportunity here in central Ohio," says Brueggemeier.
-"Strengthening the partnership between Ohio State and Battelle will be critical for putting together a drug development pipeline here."
+“We have a very unique opportunity here in central Ohio,” says Brueggemeier.
+“Strengthening the partnership between OSU and Battelle will be really critical for putting together a drug development pipeline here.”